First dance suggestions for a harmonious and nonviolent wedding dance experience

 There are a couple of things to consider with the men’s outfit.

-First of all men’s suits are traditionally buttoned up with the bottom button open.
+First of all, men’s suits are traditionally buttoned up with the bottom button open.
 You will need to pay attention to how the suit sits on you while dancing.
-During certain dance moves, such as twirling your partner, if the suit does not sit well on you and does not have enough arm and/or elbow freedom, it will have a tendency to bunch up on the shoulder creating and ugly, bulky effect.
+During certain dance moves, such as twirling your partner, if the suit does not sit well on you and does not have enough arm and/or elbow freedom, it will tend to bunch up on the shoulder, creating an ugly, bulky effect.
 It may also restrict arm and shoulder movement and be uncomfortable during the dance.

-Another things you might like to keep in mind is that vests that have no adjusting belts on the back and just have a plain straight back are more aesthetically pleasing.
+You might also like to keep in mind that vests with no adjusting belts on the back and have a plain straight back are more aesthetically pleasing.